telerik/winforms-docs/controls/gridview/columns/gridviewdatacolumn.md

 * __Index__ is the position of the column within the __Columns__ collection.

 * __FormatString__ allows you to tailor the output of strings, numbers and dates using standard formatting strings.
+* __AutoFilterDelay__ property gets or sets a value in milliseconds that indicates the delay between the last key press and the filtering operation (available since R1 2019 SP1).

 See [Iterating Columns]({%slug winforms/gridview/columns/accessing-and-iterating-through-columns%}) for an example of using __GridViewDataColumn__.

 See [Data Formatting]({%slug winforms/gridview/columns/data-formatting%}) for an example of formatting __GridViewDataColumns__.

 # See Also
 * [Accessing and Iterating through Columns]({%slug winforms/gridview/columns/accessing-and-iterating-through-columns%})